bitterjug/elm-wpc/readme.markdown

   I wonder if there is a more general solution?

   - If we know what the current scroll offset is, and the size of content being added above.
 But we don't always know the current scroll top.
 We get it only when we receive the `scrollInfo` from a scroll event.
-But prior to any scroll event, the scrolltop is 0.
+But prior to any scroll event, the `scrolltop` is 0.
 And after we insert something at top it's the size of that.

-    So what if we store the current scroll info in the model?
+  -  We have the current scroll info stored in the model.
 If the load is triggered by a scroll-up event, we actually have the current scroll top.
+     Except before any scroll event.
+But if there has not been a scroll event is it true that `scrollTop` is zero?

-    When loading a new url, and backfilling earlier etnries, we dont know what the scroll offset and height are.
+  -  When loading a new url, and backfilling earlier entries, we don't know what the scroll offset and height are.
 But since no scrolling has happened yet, `scrollTop` is 0.

+  - So instead of `scrollToEntry` we need something like `scrollToOffset` which can take the pixel height of the new content just added as a parameter.

+    - [x] As a first step: create `scrollToOffset` function and use it with the offset calculated from the index of the currently expanded item, if there is one.

+  - And then, in `PostList Later` we will receive the payload containing the new entries, calculate he height of those entries, with another function, and pass that to the scroll to offset function.

+  - [ ] So We need a function that takes `Array Entry` and a number of columns, and can return an integer for the pixel height of displaying it in the those columns.
+In case the contents aren't a multiple of the column number it shoudl also return a padded version of the array with additional items to make it up to a multiple of column count to keep the layout looking okay.
+Since the padding items will be be rendered differently from entries they shuold be of another type so we will probably need a new type for the elements of this array: a union type with branches for entries and padding items.
+Initially something like:

+      type DisplayEntry
+        = AnEntry Entry
+        | Padding

+  - So then that function will look like

+      f : Int -> Array Entry -> (Int.
+Array DisplayEntry) f cols entries =
+        ...

+  - [ ]  We need to make sure that when we prepend later items above an expanded item, and then scroll to the new scroll offset, that we update the `scrollTop` in scroll info in the model, incase the generated `scrollTo` command doesn't trigger a `Scroll` event.

+- [ ] What happens when we introduce the means to navigate from viewing a single expanded entry back to  viewing the list, in the vicinity of that entry.
+Now we can be viewing the list but from the middle.
+Scrolling to the selected item won't work because there won't be one, so we'll have to try and preserve the effective offset by adding the height of the newly prepended entries.

 - [ ] Once we have scrolled off the single entry we ought to change the route.